adam-ayan/algorithm-visualizer/README.md

-Note: This project has been recently moved from my local machine and will be updated regularly.
+Note: This project is ongoing.
+It is just recently imported here from my local machine.
+Additional updates are coming!

-Algorithm Visualization Web App
+# Algorithm Visualization Web App

 A web app that visualizes algorithms like sorting, graph traversals, and dynamic programming with interactive animations and GPT-generated explanations.
 Users can enter custom data, see step-by-step execution, and compare different algorithms.
 The app is designed to make algorithm behavior easy to understand and experiment with.